hashgraph/hedera-sdk-js/CONFIGURATION.md

 ### Query Settings

--   `setDefaultMaxQueryPayment` - Set maximum query payment.
+-   `setDefaultMaxQueryPayment` - Same as `setDefaultMaxTransactionFee` but for queries.

 ### Retry and Timeout Settings